gimbalabs/kustomize-dandelion/README.md

 # Requirements

 * Kubernetes.
 For local k8s development environment, we encourage you to use [k3s]/[k3d] lightweight k8s distro.
+Note you need to use k8s <=v1.21 by the moment.
 * [kubectl]
 * [Kustomize] (v4.1.x)
 * [helm]